 Julian Gosse, Chairman

-- Initial chairman's fee of \$50,000 per annum plus statutory superannuation, to be reviewed annually by the Remuneration Committee of the Board, - Initial term of 3 years.
+- Initial chairman's fee of \$50,000 per annum plus statutory superannuation, to be reviewed annually by the Remuneration Committee of the Board.
+No termination benefits are payable. - Initial term of 3 years.

 Ian Hume, Non-Executive Director